 Begin the hike by proceeding ahead along the long, narrow parking area, which is actually a filled-in section of the old Morris Canal.
 Soon, you will reach a section of the canal that has been restored.
 Signs along the towpath relate the history of the canal and include a map of the canal in Wharton.
 Continue ahead on the canal towpath, with the Rockaway River below on the right.
 As you walk along, look up at the hillside across the canal and note the extensive stone retaining wall.
 This wall was built to support the tracks of the Central Railroad of New Jersey’s High Bridge Branch.
 The railroad was abandoned many years ago, and this section of the roadbed has been converted to a hiking trail and will be your return route.

 Soon, you’ll reach Lock 2 East of the Morris Canal.
 When the canal was abandoned in 1924, the lock was buried in debris, but it has since been restored.
 Most of the stone used to reconstruct the lock is original.
-The ruins of the Lock Tender's House (occupied as late as the 1970s) are in a fenced-off area across the canal.
+The Lock Tender's House (occupied as late as the 1970s and restored in 2022) is across the canal.

 Turn left and follow the railbed.
 In a short distance, bear left at a fork and follow this branch of the railbed as it curves to the left.
-At the next junction, bear left again.
-You are now following the former High Bridge Branch of the Central Railroad of New Jersey, and you will notice some old railroad ties embedded in the railbed.
-Just ahead, follow the path on the left to bypass a section of the right-of-way blocked by huge rocks.
+Just ahead, you begin to follow the former High Bridge Branch of the Central Railroad of New Jersey.

 Towards the eastern end of the parking area, the railbed ends as it approaches a home which has been built on the right-of-way.
-Bear left and follow a side trail which descends to the parking area where the hike began.Publication: Submitted by Daniel Chazin on 06/13/2013 updated/verified on 06/05/2016
+Bear left and follow a wide gravel path which descends to the parking area where the hike began.Publication: Submitted by Daniel Chazin on 06/13/2013 updated/verified on 08/23/2022

 This loop hike parallels a restored section of the historic Morris Canal and returns on the embankment of an abandoned railroad.